Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/01_Architecture.md

     cloud environment with virtual machines individually protected by personal firewalls and was not only hard to get working on a supercomputer but also insecure.

--   **And supercomputer need proper software that exploits the strengths and works around the weaknesses of their architecture.**
+-   **And supercomputers need proper software that exploits the strengths and works around the weaknesses of their architecture.**
     CERN came telling on a EuroHPC Summit Week before the COVID pandemic that they would start using more HPC and less cloud and that they expected a 40% cost reduction that way.
 A few years later they